namsophi/CINCHY/README.md

 Customer A wants 1 000 000 documents processed in 10 minutes.<br />
 Customer B comes in 5 minutes after A's request is finished, and wants 1 000 000 documents processed in 20 minutes<br />

-* We purchase 100 000 processors to finish A's requests in time, so by the time we get to B's request we have 100 000 processors for 45 minutes.
-Hence we can use these to finish B's request in 10 minutes without purchase of additional processors.
+* We purchase 100 000 processors to finish A's request
+* When we start B's request we have 100 000 processors left for 45 minutes
+* We finish B's request in 10 minutes using these leftover processors
 * 100 000 processors were purchased, costing $500 000
 * A's request was processed in 10 minutes, and so was B's request.